bgamari/ghc-wiki-import/commentary/profiling.md

-The code for this isn't in the HEAD yet.
-Should be checked in soon.
+Ticky-ticky should now be working in the HEAD, though not in any so-far-released version.